-Soil from six routine sites and one control site, collected in the spring of 2015, was analyzed for dioxins/furans (PCDD/PCDF), polychlorinated biphenyls (PCB's), and polycyclic aromatic hydrocarbons (PAH's).
-Ash, also collected in the spring of 2015, was analyzed for the same constituents.
+Soil from six routine sites and one control site, collected in the spring of 2020, were analyzed for dioxins/furans (PCDD/PCDF), polychlorinated biphenyls (PCB's), and polycyclic aromatic hydrocarbons (PAH's).
+Ash, also collected in the spring of 2020, was analyzed for the same constituents.